JSX

 JSX module

-The JSX module provides a set of functions and types to create and render HTML elements in a declarative manner, similar to JSX in JavaScript/React.
+The JSX module provides a set of functions and render HTML elements in a declarative manner, similar to JSX in Reason or React.js.

 <div>